sessionstar/oopsla20-artifact/README.md

 (c) **execution**: repeat the above steps (generation and compilation for role B and C).
 After all endpoints have been implemented and their binaries have been generated, we can run them.
- To run all endpoins:
+ To run all endpoins issue the three following commands:
 ```
+HigherLower/B/main.ocaml.exe &
-HigherLower/A/main.ocaml.exe & HigherLower/B/main.ocaml.exe & HigherLower/C/main.ocaml.exe
+HigherLower/A/main.ocaml.exe &
+HigherLower/C/main.ocaml.exe &
 ```
- The above command runs the three endpoins, i.e A, B and C.
+ The above commands run the three endpoins, i.e A, B and C. Notice how B has to be run first as it is the server role.

 ### Step 2: Observe refinement violations